Alexsandra-m-silva/Magic-Cube-using-matplotlib/README.md

  $ conda env list
  $ conda activate nameofenv
  $ conda deactivate nameofenv

+# Install jupyter lab in your env
+$ conda install -c conda-forge jupyterlab
-Use the command 'jupyter lab' to open MagicCube.py
+Use the $ jupyter lab to open MagicCube.py in your local host